CatherineZM/CookPad/README.md

 # COOKPAD
+Cookpad is a recipe sharing app that allows food lovers to write food blogs and recipes and beginners to learn cooking.

+## Get started
+### Clone the repo
+git clone
+### Build the project
+Instal the npm packages described in the package.json: npm install

+Build and open the project:
+npm start

 ## login credentials
 Login as a regular user:
   * username: user
   * password: user

 Login as an admin:
   * username: admin
   * password: admin

 ## Regular User Sample Workflow:
 1. Click on "Sign up here" on the login page to **Sign up**:
   * Username: user
   * Password: user
   * Description: optional
 2. Click on "Login here" on the sign up page to **Login**:
   * username: user
   * password: user
 3. **View all recipes** on the homepage
 4. **Search for a recipe** by applying filters on the left hand side of the homepage
 5. **Like or dislike** the recipe by clicking on the heart icon at the botton of the recipe